RaeesBhatti/hacklang-tools/README.md

 # HackLang Tools
-HackLang tools that can be run on any platform including Windows using Docker or WSL
+HackLang tools that can run on Windows using Docker or WSL.

 ### Installation
-Download `hh_client` binary from the latest release and put in a directory that is accessible by `$PATH`
+Download `hh_client` binary from the latest release and put in a `%PATH%` directory.

 ### Usage:
 Create a `.hhtools` files in the base directory of your project.